 This report outlines the range of activities undertaken by the College and its staff to support the local and wider community.

-Our staff give lectures, public talks and presentations at conferences in specialist subjects and we have hosted the annual SCIS Classics conference, an inter-school German/Spanish immersion day and the Craigclowan School French weekend.
+Our staff give lectures, public talks and presentations at conferences in specialist subjects and in 2016-17 we hosted the annual SCIS Classics conference and the Institute of Economic Affairs Sixth Form Economics Conference.

 We have strong links with a number of local primary schools, and are pleased to be able to provide specialist help and support for these schools in a number of areas.

 Our staff give talks and in-school teaching to various primary schools in Perth & Kinross.

 A Glenalmond teacher and three Upper Sixth Form pupils lead a Scottish storytelling workshop at Viewlands PS (1.12.16)